Students can select between either of the following workshops:

 Each session culminates with a Saturday film festival that recognizes your accomplishments.
 This includes a screening, awards ceremony and barbecue with all the trimmings.
 Family and friends are, of course, invited!

-Students desiring housing are accommodated at Oakwood community, CCH’s upscale dormitory facilities in nearby Woodland Hills and located approximately 4 miles from our campus.
+Students desiring housing are accommodated at either Oakwood Housing or at Meridian Point adjacent to the campus of California State University Northridge, both located approximately 4 miles from our campus.
 Housing provided is in a shared double-room with another workshop participant.
 Students living in housing are supervised by our live-in female adult Housing Coordinator.

-A completed Registration form signed by both the student and parent.
-You may Register Online or you may register by mailing in a Paper Registration Form.
-When registering online, if any item does not apply to you, simply write N/A.
+A completed Application form signed by both the student and parent.
+You may Apply Online or you may apply by mailing in a Paper Application Form.
+When applying online, if any item does not apply to you, simply write N/A.

-$50.00 non-refundable registration fee that will be credited toward the session cost.
+A $50.00 non-refundable application fee that will be credited toward the session cost.